xmlking/spa-starter-kit/README.md

 * Resiliency - Retry, Governor, Fallback, Circuit-breaker(W.I.P)
 * Caching as a Cross-Cutting Concern.
 * Hierarchical and Faceted Navigation.
-* Pagination and querying selective fields from REST API
+* Pagination and composable queries to express data dependencies and avoid over/under fetching data from REST API.
 * Use ES6 Proxies and ES6+ annotations for AOP.